rochford77/ReplayAnalyzerRL/README.md

 #### Structure
 + Engine: This folder holds all the python scripts.
 Alone, this contains a python CLI that can be used with no other parts of the project
-+ GUI: This folder holds all the HTML/CSS elements for the electron wrapper
 + Bridge: This folder contains all the JavaScript connecting the Engine and GUI

 #### replayAnalyzer.py